- The advice driven by SAP consulting firms is nearly entirely based on financial profit incentives.

 How Companies Can Protect Themselves from IT Consulting Firms

 As we discuss in this post.
-It is essential not to give a sign off to the consulting companies if the solution is not working.
-If it is clear that the answer is non-functional and after the consulting firm has been given opportunities to fix it and if they can’t, this is the time to remove all of the firm’s consultants from the building and to hand the issue over to the company legal department.
+It is essential not to sign off to the consulting companies if the solution is not working.
+Suppose it is clear that the answer is non-functional.
+After the consulting firm has been given opportunities to fix it and can’t, this is the time to remove all of the firm’s consultants from the building and hand the issue over to the company legal department.
 Suing professional service firms is most likely not the expertise of an in-house legal department.
 But they can cover all the bases in terms of preparation and then select an outside firm that handles this type of work.

 In a recent article about G2Crowd, a commenter stated the following…

 “With software solutions, the best approach is of course to take independent professional advice .”

 We hear this comment quite a bit.
 Those companies should look for independent advice in SAP.
 But the question is, where is this advice found?

 I recently wrote this comment to a person at a company reaching out for advice where both he thought and thought SAP provided him with false information.